 A (VERY) ROUGH GUIDE TO PLANT CARE

-The very basics are pretty much as follows.
+The very basics of plant care are pretty much as follows.

 These are plants that die back in the winter – sometimes there will be a crown of leaves still visible to show where it is, sometimes not.
 They will start to produce shoots of new growth in the spring.
 You can remove all the dead stems and leaves in late autumn or you can leave some to act as a protection for the new growth in late winter and early spring, removing it once the growth is established.